e9t/courses/content/2015-ba/text-mining.md

 Morphemes,형태소,Smallest meaningful unit in a language POS,품사,Part-of-speech (ex: Nouns)
-Classification,분류,A supervised learning task where $X$ and $y$ are given and $y$ is a set of discrete classes Clustering,군집화,A unsupervised learning task where $X$ is given
+Classification,분류,A supervised learning task where $X$ and $y$ are given and $y$ is a set of discrete classes Clustering,군집화,An unsupervised learning task where $X$ is given
 ''' %}

 ## Text analysis process